-- 4. Have you overcome any unusual obstacles or hardships? - 5.
-Are there any gaps in your academic record that you want to explain? - 6.
-What are the most compelling reasons for the admissions committee to be interested in you? - 7.
-What are your short and long-term goals? - 8.
-What is the most important thing for an admissions committee to know about you? - 9.
-Why do you want to apply to this program? - 10.
-What are the special features/values of this program that attracted you to it and how do they match your own values, skills, and goals?
+- What are the most compelling reasons for the admissions committee to be interested in you? - What are your short- and long-term goals? - What is the most important thing for an admissions committee to know about you? - Why do you want to apply to this program? - What are the special features/values of this program that attracted you to it, and how do they match your own interests, values, and skills?

-Formatting tips
+Formatting Tips

-- 1. Read the application carefully, follow the directions, and adhere to word or page limits!
-Most personal statements are 2-3 pages. - 2.
-Be sure to answer the question/topic(s) posed in the application. - 3.
-Choose a font style and size that can be easily read by your audience. - 4.
-Write in first person. - 5.
-Proofread for typos and grammatical errors.
+- Read the application carefully, follow the directions, and adhere to word or page limits!
+Most personal statements are 2-3 pages. - Be sure to answer the question/topic(s) posed in the application. - Choose a font style and size that can be easily read by your audience. - Write in first-person. - Proofread for typos and grammatical errors.

-Common mistakes
+Common Mistakes

-1. Sloppiness
+- Sloppiness.
 Avoid spelling, punctuation, formatting, and grammatical errors.
 Be sure to leave yourself adequate time to edit and revise your essay.
-You do not want to send your first draft to the admissions committee.

-2. Writing one statement for all schools
+You do not want to send your first draft to the admissions committee. - Writing one statement for all schools.
 Learn about each school's program, including research interests and publications of faculty.
 Clearly state reasons for pursuing a degree from that school.
-Be sure to mention faculty members with whom you would like study when necessary.
+Be sure to mention faculty members with whom you would like to study when necessary. - Boring content.

-3. Boring content

 Have a positive tone, vary length and structure of sentences, and avoid clichés.
-Use active speech.

-4. Sounding like everyone else
+Use active voice. - Sounding like everyone else.
 Identify your strengths and clearly articulate what sets you apart from other applicants.
-Do not simply state that this is your passion.
+Do not simply state that this is your passion. - Dwelling on crisis.

-5. Dwelling on crisis

 If you discuss a personal crisis, it should relate to the purpose of your essay.
 Mention how it affected your personal goals, perspective, or academic performance.

-Evaluating suggestions
+Tips to Help You Evaluate Your Personal Statement

 Evaluating your personal statement is an important part of the writing process.
 Carefully read over your personal statement and use the Personal Statement Evaluation Chart on page 3 to critique your statement.
-Then ask at least one person whose opinion you value, (e.g., friend, teacher, family member) to review and evaluate your personal statement using the Personal Statement Evaluation Chart criteria.
+Then ask at least one person whose opinion you value (e.g., friend, teacher, family member) to review and evaluate your personal statement using the Personal Statement Evaluation Chart criteria.